 Loiyangalani is nearly 500 miles north of Nairobi, the capital of Kenya.

-The journey by road takes two days as over 300 miles of the road is unmade.
+The journey by road takes 2 days as the final stretch is on rough track roads.

 At times the road can be blocked by land slides, rock falls or floods.